japablaza/python/2019/mitx_6001x/functions.md

     - Constants defined to be false: `None` and `False`.
     - Zero of any numeric type: `0`, `0.0`, `0j`, `Decimal(0)`, `Fraction(0,1)`.
     - Empty sequences and collections: `''`, `()`, `[]`, `{}`, `set()`, `range(0)`

+- str(x)

+- ord(x) and chr(i)
+  x must be string.
+  i must be integer.
+  ord(x) will return an integer representing the Unicode code point of that string.
+  chr(i) returns the string representing a character whose Unicode code point is the integer `i`